HIV and Adolescents and Young Adults

 Key Points

-- Adolescents and young adults (AYA) account for 19% of new HIV diagnoses in the United States.
+- Adolescents and young adults (AYA) account for 19 percent of new HIV diagnoses in the United States.

-- Sexual transmission: Most youth who acquire HIV during adolescence get it through sexual transmission.
+- Most youth who acquire HIV during adolescence do so through sexual transmission.

 Does HIV affect adolescents and young adults?